-22 MR O'DONOGHUE: Of course, that means the difference between slack and flab -- that, insofar as, as we go along it appears that any timescale we fix today can be reduced, then it should be, but my inclination at the moment would be to fix a longer
+MR O'DONOGHUE: Of course, that means the difference between slack and flab --MRS JUSTICE JOANNA SMITH: I say that.
+Obviously it must be clear to everyone that, insofar as, as we go along it appears that any timescale we fix today can be reduced, then it should be, but my inclination at the moment would be to fix a longer rather than a shorter period.